huss01/hangman_puzzle/README.md

 Arduino code to control an escape room hangman puzzle.
 The puzzle has two parts to it.
 First, the team collects six cubes and places them in receptacles to spell a name.
 The cubes contain RFID tags which are read by six RFID readers.
-When the cbes have been placed correctly a solenoid is activated which unlocks the actual hangman puzzle.
+When the cubes have been placed correctly a solenoid is activated which unlocks the actual hangman puzzle.
 This consists of a custom "keyboard" which has the correct buttons hardwired to generate specific voltages on an output line.
 All